enterprisemodules/wls_profile/README.md

 ```
 ## Usage

-To get started, include the `wls_profile::admin_server` class in your role, make sure you have a module called `software` that has a folder `files` and that directory contains the the next files:
+To get started, include the `wls_profile::admin_server` class in your role, make sure you have a module called `software` that has a folder `files` and that directory contains the next files:

 - `fmw_12.2.1.3.0_wls.jar`      WebLogic software
 - `jdk-8u152-linux-x64.tar.gz`  Java JDK software